 Fees and duration:

 I also run Postnatal Therapy Groups.
-These group sessions are funded by charitable donations and are free for the mothers and babies who attend.
+These group sessions are funded by charitable donations or the NHS and are free for the mothers and babies who attend.
 Mothers are usually referred by their Health Visitor but self-referral is also possible.
-For more information on these groups, click here.

 What happens in a session?